 The State of North Carolina recently made taxable many items that were previously excluded from sales tax, including food sold to students at higher education institutions, and admission fees to entertainment activities.
 These changes took effect January 1, 2014.
 Student dining plans are now being taxed at the combined state and Durham county rate of 7.5%.
 Both the charge for the Dining Plan and the tax surcharge will be listed separately on students' bursar bills.
 The funds for the Dining Plan and the NC Sales Tax Surcharge are added to the students DukeCard Food Points account.
 The money to cover the taxes of each sale is included in the balance each student will see on their Food Points account.
 Tax is charged at all on-campus dining locations, food trucks and Merchants-on-Points and is applied at the actual point of sale as NC tax law requires.
 Students are not double charged for tax, since they are given credit for the NC Sales Tax Surcharge on their Dining Plan.
 If you receive a Duke University scholarship or grant aid (including need-based, merit, and athletic aid), you will receive additional grant aid from Duke to cover the tax expense.
 At the end of the academic year, students will receive a refund of any unused NC Sales Tax Surcharge money left in their account.
 The refund will go to student's FLEX account, unless the student receives financial aid, to which the refund will be credited back to Financial Aid.

 Gift cards are available and can be purchased by contacting: 919-660-3900 or by emailing at firstname.lastname@example.org.
 Please allow a minimum of 7 days notice.

 -Charge IRI, cash and checks are acceptable forms of payment for gift cards.

 -Gift cards are for on campus, Duke Dining locations only.
-They exclude Washington Inn Duke and Duke University Hospital.
+They exclude Washington Inn Duke and the restaurants at Duke University Hospital.